Zap Mama: Third Cycle: Ancestry in Progress and Supermoon

 Daulne moved to New York in 2000.
 "I've never been welcome in any country as my own country," says Daulne.
 "In Europe, they talk to me as if I'm from Congo.
 In Congo, they act like I'm from Europe.
 The first time I felt at home was in New York.
-I said, ‘Here is my country.
+I said, 'Here is my country.
 Everybody is from somewhere else.
 I feel so comfortable here.'"

+In 2001 She gives birth to he second child Zekye Daulne ROGIERS.

 Ancestry in Progress (2004) reflects Daulne's new life in the United States, as it synthesizes her traditional African and European influences with American musical styles like hip-hop and R&B. "The American beat is a revolution all over the world," Daulne says.
 "Everybody listens to it and everybody follows it.
 But the beat of the United States was inspired by the beat coming from Africa.
 Not just its structure, but the sound of it.
 This is the source of modern sounds, the history of the beat, starting from little pieces of wood banging against one another, and arriving on the big sound-systems today.
 It's genius.
 So I wanted to create an album about the evolution of old ancestral vocal sounds, how they traveled from Africa, mixing with European and Asian sounds, and were brought to America."
-Ancestry in Progress (2004) reached #1 on the Billboard World Music Album chart.
+Ancestry in Progress (2004) reached No. 1 on the Billboard World Music Album chart.
 A music video for the single "Bandy Bandy," featuring Erykah Badu, directed by Bill Fishman and produced by David Herrera (music video director), aired on VH1.

-After four years in the United States, Daulne moved back to Belgium and now calls Brussels home.
-"I lived in the United States from 2000 to 2004 and it is a place with so many stars.
-When I met a lot of big celebrities I realized I was not a big star and that I didn't want to be, because your life would be a habit, stuck in this and that.
-I prefer the singularity.
-I prefer to be me."
-Daule finds life easier in Belgium.
-"With my family...my children, the people I love — that is home."
-Daulne still draws inspiration from her travels.
-"Currently, I feel the need to go to England, because a lot of interesting things are happening over there.
-In my band, there are a lot of young musicians who teach me completely new things.
-They challenge me - and that is the way I like it," Daulne says.